Diary archive

 Biber: the Sorrowful Mysteries

-Following their first Biber concert at St Swithin’s, in December 2018, Nicolette Moonen and Pawel Siwczak perform the second cycle of the Rosary or Mystery sonatas.
+Nicolette Moonen and Pawel Siwczak perform the second cycle of H.I.F.
+Biber’s Rosary or Mystery sonatas.
 This cycle is concerned with the death of Christ and the events that surrounded it.
 Pawel Siwczak will also play organ music by J.P.
-Sweelinck and Heinrich Scheidemann.
-The concert will take place in this beautiful parish church, built originally in the twelfth century.

 The Octagon Chapel, Colegate, Norwich NR3 1BN